-- If a patient starts using buprenorphine while they are still experiencing the effect from other opioids, buprenorphine's high binding affinity for opioid receptors results in displacement of other opioids from the opioid receptor. - This rapid displacement can result in symptoms of opioid withdrawal, known as precipitated withdrawal, which is extremely unpleasant for the patient but not life-threatening. - Precipitated withdrawal can usually be avoided by waiting to initiate buprenorphine until the patient is already in withdrawal from not using opioids.
+- If a patient starts using buprenorphine while they are still experiencing the effect of another opioid, buprenorphine's high binding affinity for opioid receptors will displace the other opioid from the opioid receptor. - This rapid displacement can precipitate opioid withdrawal, which can be unpleasant for the patient but is not life-threatening. - Precipitated withdrawal can usually be avoided by waiting to initiate buprenorphine until the patient is already in withdrawal.